Culture

 What does leadership entail in the context of design?
 What does a lead product designer have to concentrate on in order to be a good design leader?
 How does an organization benefit from strong design leadership?
 And how do we establish ourselves as design leaders within external organizations here at UX studio?

 As a ui/ux design agency, we're facing these questions every day.
-Hired as external consultants, researchers, and product designers, sometimes we're asked to join an existing product team and help in transforming an organization from the inside.
+Hired as external consultants, researchers, and product designers, we're often asked to join an existing product team.
+This means that we're not only expected to hand over deliverables, but to help in transforming an organization from the inside as an embedded design team.

 1. Listen first

-One of the first things every UX lead learns at UX studio is that there are no prepackaged solutions to provide for clients.
-We are very strong in sharing our experiences with each other in the form of a brown bag lunch or a project safari.
-The uncomfortable truth is though that there are no two clients who are the same.
-Thus no two ways of leading should be the same.
+One of the first things every UX lead learns at UX studio is that there are no pre-packaged solutions to provide for clients.
+No two clients who are the same, so no two ways of leading should be the same, either.

 Luckily, this is not at all foreign to us.
 The product design approach we follow is heavily focused on doing design based on knowledge and understanding.
 The three main contexts we have to listen to are: users, business -and technology, and everything in between.